 Another area of interest is the energetic of organic –inorganic composite materials.
 These include organic- templated mino- and meso- porous materials, silver (alkane) thiolates, clathrates, and hest guest compounds.
 In situ calorimetry is being used to study the direct synthesis and transformation of such materials.
 Metal organic framework materials (MOF’s), which extend the porosity seen in zeolites to much higher levels, are also a major research interest.
 The thermochemistry of actinides materials, related to nuclear energy and radioactive waste disposal are an ongoing interest as are carbonates and CO2 sequestration.
 Work on solid electrolytes with the fluoride structure and materials with variable valence with battery applications is part of an increasing focus on energy and sustainability.

 Navrotsky has educated a large number of Ph.D. students and postdocs.
-Several of them hold faculty positions in which they utilize their understanding of thermochemistry: Peter Davies at University of Pennsylvania; Paul McMillan at University of London; Richard Hervig at Arizona State University; Masaki Akaogi at Gakushuin University, Tokyo, Japan; Nancy Ross at Virginia Tech; Rebecca Lange at University of Michigan; Jackie Ying at Singapor; Sophie Guillemet-Fritsch at University of Toulous; T. R. S. Prasanna at IIT, Bombay, India; Pamela Burnley at University of Nevada Las Vegas; Claire Fialips at Newcastle University; Juraj Majzlan at Jena University; Martin Wilding at University of Wales; Tori Forbes at University of Iowa.
-Many others work in federal labs and the private sector.
+Several of them hold faculty positions in which they utilize their understanding of thermochemistry: Peter Davies at University of Pennsylvania; Paul McMillan at University of London; Richard Hervig at Arizona State University; Masaki Akaogi at Gakushuin University, Tokyo, Japan; Nancy Ross at Virginia Tech; Rebecca Lange at University of Michigan; Jackie Ying at Singapor; Sophie Guillemet-Fritsch at University of Toulous; T. R. S. Prasanna at IIT, Bombay, India; Pamela Burnley at University of Nevada Las Vegas; Claire Fialips at Newcastle University; Juraj Majzlan at Jena University; Martin Wilding at University of Wales; Tori Forbes at University of Iowa; and Di Wu and Xiaofeng Guo at Washington State University.
+Many others work in federal labs and in the private sector.
 Over the past few years, the Peter A. Rock Thermochemistry Laboratory has averaged about 20 people (6 graduate students, 6-8 postdocs, visitors, staff, undergrads).
-It is thus very visible and active in promoting solid state chemistry, thermodynamics, and calorimetry.
+It is thus very visible and active in promoting solid state chemistry, thermodynamics and calorimetry.

 Navrotsky has developed and improved instrumentation (Calvet microcalorimeters) and techniques (solvents, gas bubbling techniques) for oxide melt solution calorimetry.
 Whereas 20 years ago the technique required 50 mg of sample and was unable to handle ultra-refractory and volatile-containing materials, it now requires 5 mg (or less) and is of much broader applicability.

 Recent interests emphasize the application of thermochemistry to problems of energy.
-The group is active in two areas: the thermodynamics of perovskite and fluorite based materials relevant to solid oxide fuel cells and the thermodynamics of uranium-containing and other materials relevant to nuclear energy and nuclear waste disposal.
+The group is active in two areas: the thermodynamics of perovskite- and fluorite-based materials relevant to solid oxide fuel cells, and the thermodynamics of materials containing uranium and other actinides relevant to nuclear energy and nuclear waste disposal.